zuozhenggh/learning-library/developer-library/apex/rest-data-source/5-defining-lov/5-defining-lov.md

 # Defining a List of Values

 ## Introduction
-In this lab, you will learn how to utilize Web Source modules as the basis for list of values for use within an application.
+In this lab, you will learn how to utilize REST Data Sources as the basis for list of values for use within an application.

 Estimated Time: 10 minutes

 ### Information

 When you ran the script in your first workspace you created a REST handler for both the EMP and DEPT tables.
-You have already created a Web Source module for the EMP table.
-If you also create a Web Source module for the DEPT table, you can readily define List of Values for each in Shared Components.
+You have already created a REST Data Source for the EMP table.
+If you also create a REST Data Source for the DEPT table, you can readily define List of Values for each in Shared Components.
 These can then be utilized within your pages to improve the data displayed and significantly improve data entry and quality.

-## **STEP 1** – Add Web Source for DEPT
+## **STEP 1** – Add REST Data Source for DEPT

 1. Return to the Application Builder.
 2. Go to the App Builder Home Page.